mlnotes2718/dbt-practice/DBT_Notes.md

 This setup is optional.
 However without it you always need to point to the correct database source.
 For example:

-> - data source for Shaffle shop : `dbt-tutorial`.jaffle_shop.customers
+> - data source for jaffle shop : `dbt-tutorial`.jaffle_shop.customers
 > - data source for Iowa Liquor Sales : `bigquery-public-data.iowa_liquor_sales.sales`
 > - data source for London Bicycle : `bigquery-public-data.london_bicycles`